JoelMekonnen/alx-pre_course/0x02-git/README.md

-This is the second commit of my ALX
+This is the second commit of my ALX to be updated